Get insider access

 Yes

 The TV has incredible accuracy after calibration.
 It's a bit tricky to calibrate, as you need to calibrate it at a lower stimulus than usual; otherwise, the calibration settings don't stick.
 Plus, changing settings at a lower stimulus affects higher settings significantly.
 For example, if you change the blue levels on an 80% white stimulus, it affects the blue levels at the 85% and 90% white stimulus.
-Still, it already has excellent accuracy before calibration, so you don't need to calibrate it too much, if any, for an accurate image.
+Still, it already has excellent accuracy before calibration, so you don't need to calibrate it too much, if at all, for an accurate image.

 7.4